beiluonever/spring-gateway-issue-2012/README.md

 Start service-a
 Start service-b

-Visit http://localhost:8081/serviceb,The expected result is "this is service A",But in fact the result is"this is service B"
+Visit http://localhost:8081/serviceb ,The expected result is "this is service A",But in fact the result is"this is service B"